kmanalo/IntroHPC/_episodes/12-scheduler.md

 | $TEMPDIR|  Compute node where job is assigned.|

 > ## Quick Reference
->A good reference for these and other PBS variables is part of our [Batch Processing at OSC](https://www.osc.edu/supercomputing/batch-processing-at-osc) pages under [Batch-Related Command Summary](https://www.osc.edu/supercomputing/batch-processing-at-osc/batch-related-command-summary).
+>A good reference for these and other Slurm variables is part of our [Queueing System (Slurm) - MARCC](https://www.marcc.jhu.edu/getting-started/running-jobs/).
 {: .callout}

 ## Canceling a job